Alro10/PyTorch1.xTutorials-Gcolab/README.md

 ```
 **Google Colaboratory**

-In G colab you can only use Python 3.6 and Pytorch 1.0.1.post2 is available.
-Also, you can run coding for free!
+In Google colab you can only use Python 3.6 and Pytorch 1.1 is available.
+Also you can run coding for free!